MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

 The main goals are:

-1. Improve the debugging process by making it easier and faster to navigate console log messages with context-based grouping.
+1. Improve the debugging process for large web applications, by making it easier and faster to navigate many console log messages thanks to context-based filtering.
 2. Improve the overall readability of the console.
+3. Make it easy for developers to create contextual loggers, without requiring them to write their own utility code.

 ## Use case in DevTools
 Developers can create multiple named contexts for different parts of their application.
 By logging messages to a named context, you can easily identify and follow the flow of a specific part of your application.